-A total of 1830 blood components were distributed during the study period from 1st of June 2015 to 31st of July 2015, giving an average monthly/weekly distribution of 915/229 components.
-Of these blood components 664 (36.28%) were distributed as packed red blood cells, 25 (1.37%) as whole blood, 169 (9.23%) as fresh-frozen plasma and 972 (53.11%) as platelet concentrates as projected in Figure 1.
+A total of 1830 blood components were distributed during the study period from 1st of June 2015 to 31 st of July 2015, giving an average monthly/weekly distribution of 915/229 components.
+Of these blood components 664 (36.28%) were distributed as packed red blood cells, 25 (1.37%) as whole blood, 169 (9.23%) as fresh-frozen plasma and 972 (53.11%) as platelet concentrates as projected in Figure ??.
 There were no cryoprecipitate and paediatric packs dispatched.

-Figure 1: Graphical representation of different blood components distributed in study period
+6 Figure 1: Graphical representation of different blood components distributed in study period

 A total of 14 (0.77%) suspected transfusion adverse events were reported by the haemovigilance and surveillance system established as part of the design during the study period.
 On account of effective training of the reporting personnel all the reports met the inclusion criteria and were included in the analysis.
 The incidence of transfusion events for this period was estimated at 7.6% per 1,000 blood components distributed.
 The number of reports varied between 06cases in the month of June and 08 cases in the month of July.
 The majority of the patients who experienced a transfusion-related adverse event were females (n=11, 78.57%).
 The median age was 25 years (range, 8-45 years).
 The majority of the adverse events occurred due to transfusion with packed red cells (64.29%) followed by transfusion due to platelets (35.71%).
-The frequencies and incidences of transfusion adverse events by each category are shown in Table 1 and Figure 2.
+The frequencies and incidences of transfusion adverse events by each category are shown in Table ?? and Figure ??.
+Inadequate laboratory and clinical information to classify them further could also be a reason for the unclassified reports.
+They could probably be allergic or nonspecific reactions.
+It thus provides a scope for effective skill up-gradation programme for classification of the transfusion reactions.